Father and Son (song): Flaming Lips lawsuit

-The American rock band the Flaming Lips released a song titled "Fight Test" on its 2002 album Yoshimi Battles the Pink Robots.
+The American rock band the Flaming Lips released a song titled "Fight Test" on their 2002 album Yoshimi Battles the Pink Robots.
 "Fight Test" was thought to be so musically similar to "Father and Son" that it resulted in a lawsuit.
 Sony/ATV Music Publishing, representing Yusuf Islam, and EMI Music Publishing, representing the Flaming Lips, agreed to divide the royalties for "Fight Test" equally between the two parties following a relatively uncontentious settlement.
 Flaming Lips frontman Wayne Coyne claims that he was unaware of the songs' similarities until producer Dave Fridmann pointed them out.

 In an interview with The Guardian, frontman Wayne Coyne stated: